Cv-Keep/cvkeep-frontend/README.md

 3. Run `npm run serve`
 4. Open `https://localhost:8080` on your browser (maybe you will see a SSL warn because you're local)

-:warning: The steps above will run a non-configured plaform.
+:warning: If you dont properly configure your `.env.local`, the steps above will run a non-configured plaform.
 We strongly recommend you to read the full documentation in order to properly configure your plaform, including `.env` files, frontend and backend.

 # Documentation